 Specific characterization of REG, REC, CF classes

-Finite state automata, Turing machines, computational universality and (bio)complexity
+Finite state automata, Turing machines and computational universality

 |Gheorghe Paun, Grzegorz Rozenberg, Arto Salomaa||DNA computing: new computing paradigms (Edizione 3)||Springer||2013|